Crete: Majesty, History, and Adventure

 Children under 15: Free

 If you take the public bus it will cost about 6 euros just to get there.
 NOTE: It is probably unwise to drive yourself because you will have to leave your car in Omalos.
 That means going back to retrieve your car!
 An organized trip would be best because once you complete your tour through Samaria it’s necessary to take a ferry from Agia Roumeli to Hora Sfakion and then a bus back to your point of origin.www.platanias-tours.com

 TEL: (+30) 28210 60115

 A day trip though Therisso Canyon is a great alternative to the gorge of Samaria tour.
-It lies 17 (10.5 mi.) kilometres south of Chania and is only 12 kilometres (7.5 mi.) but nevertheless beautiful.
+It lies 17 (10.5 mi.) kilometers south of Chania and is only 12 kilometers (7.5 mi.) but nevertheless beautiful.
 Therisso was a base for rebels and revolutionaries under the Turkish occupation.
 There are also museums and houses in the area where the leader of the revolution Elef Venizelos lived.

 Admission: Free to All!

 Transportation costs = 1,80 € (to take the bus) Travel time about 30 minutes